cheesemacfly/cheesemacfly.github.io/_posts/2017-01-11-dotnet-core-data-protection-keys-repository.markdown

 tags: dotnet .NET Core cookie middleware data protection key repository load balanced
 ---

-Using the [.NET Core cookie authentication middleware](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/cookie) as well as a load balanced environement usually makes the user's authentication "reset" between server hits.
+Using the [.NET Core cookie authentication middleware](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/cookie) as well as a load balanced environment usually makes the user's authentication "reset" between server hits.
-That's because the data in the cookie is encoded using a key that [might only available in the server's memory](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/default-settings#data-protection-default-settings) (typically in a unix environement it will be the case).
+That's because the data in the cookie is encoded using a key that [might only available in the server's memory](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/default-settings#data-protection-default-settings) (typically in a unix environment it will be the case).
-So when the first server encryptes the cookie to send it back to the client it will use a key that it is not shared and other servers will not be able to decrypt the cookie on subsequent calls.
+So when the first server encryptes the cookie to send it back to the client it will use a key that is not shared and other servers will not be able to decrypt the cookie on subsequent calls.

 You could solve this by using sticky sessions on the load balancer or by moving this key to a file system location using: